rackerlabs/rackspace-how-to/content/cloud-servers/linux-file-permission-concepts.md

 The *other* category is a catch-all for everyone who doesn’t fall under the user or group categories.
-You use this category to determine whether other users should be able to read the file, edit it, or run it as a command.
+You use this category to determine whether other users can read the file, edit it, or run it as a command.

 #### Category priority

-It’s important to note that permission categories are applied in the order - user, group, other.
+It’s important to note that permission categories are applied in the order user, group, other.
 The first permission category the system finds for a user is the only one it applies.
-If you’re the owner of the file, your permissions are whatever are set for the user, so the system won’t bother checking the group or other permissions for the file — it has already found what it’s going to use.
+If you’re the owner of the file, your permissions are whatever is set for the user, so the system won’t bother checking the group or other permissions for the file&mdash;it has already found what it’s going to use.

-This is important because if you set a permission for other, that permission is not be applied to the file’s owner or to anyone in that file’s group.
+This concept is important because if you set a permission for other, that permission is not applied to the file’s owner or to anyone in that file’s group.
 Those users get the permissions set in the user or group categories, respectively.

 If you don’t set a read permission on a file for the group category but do set it for the user and other categories, users in the file’s group do not have read